g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 2.7.2 =
+* important bug fix in Pro version, very slight changes in free version

 = 2.7.1 =
-* fixed bug with faulty plugin instances appearring when Woocommerce plugin is also installed
+* fixed bug with faulty plugin instances appearing when Woocommerce plugin is also installed
 * Upload of javascript (.js) files is not allowed for avoiding security issues
 * fixed bug with medialink and postlink attributes that were not working correctly
 * when medialink or postlink is activated, the files will be uploaded to the upload folder of WP website